-The operation and maintenance function for the transmission path is provided by the F3 flow as defined in Recommendation I.610 [19] which deals with the general OAM principles for the B-ISDN.
+The operation and maintenance function for the transmission path is provided by the F3 flow as defined in Recommendation I.610 [19] which deals with the general OAM principles for B-ISDN.

-The F3 maintenance flow corresponds to the ISM facilities and is defined, as well as the monitoring block size, in Recommendation I.432 [18].
-The block - as defined in this Recommendation - corresponds to a set of contiguous MBS cells monitored by a BIP-8 EDC.
-For the purposes of this Recommendation, the BIP-8 is not interpreted as checking 8 separate interleaved parity check blocks.
+The F3 maintenance flow corresponds to the ISM facilities and is defined in Recommendation I.432 [18].
+For the 51 Mbit/s cell-based path, each F3 OAM cell monitors 15 cells.
+For the 155 Mbit/s and the 622 Mbit/s cell-based paths, each F3 OAM cell monitors 8 blocks of 27 (or 54) contiguous cells.
+The block - as defined in this Recommendation - corresponds to a set of contiguous cells monitored by a BIP-8 EDC.
+For the purpose of Recommendation G.826, the BIP-8 is not interpreted as checking 8 separate interleaved parity check blocks.
 One BIP-8 interleaved parity check cannot lead to more than one errored block.
-Within one BIP-8 check, if any of the 8 separate parity checks fail, the overall block is assumed to be in error.
+Within one BIP-8 check, if any of the 8 separate parity checks fails, the overall block is assumed to be in error.